klode88/Secure-Serverless-Orders-API-Cost-aware-/README.md

 Cognito is used to protect the API with authentication.

 **Why**

 - Fully managed user directory
 - No custom authentication backend required
 - Direct integration with API Gateway

 **How it is used**

 - API Gateway uses a Cognito authorizer
 - Only authenticated users can invoke the endpoint

 **Trade-off**

-- More complex than simple custom JWT authentication
+- More configuration compared to a very simple custom login solution
 - Pricing depends on monthly active users

 ---

 ## Why AWS WAF

-WAF is the first security layer in front of the API.
+WAF is used to protect the API from abusive or malicious traffic.

 **Why**

 - Blocks common attacks and scanners
-- Reduces abusive traffic before it reaches the API and Lambda
+- Reduces abusive traffic before it reaches API Gateway and Lambda
 - Helps protect availability and control cost

 **How it is used**

 - A Web ACL is associated with the API Gateway stage
-- Minimal managed rule set and rate-based rules are enabled
+- Managed rule groups and a rate-based rule are enabled

 **Trade-off**

 - Fixed monthly cost for Web ACL and rules
 - Still charged per inspected request